bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 #### Wild cards

 Navigate to the `workshops/lessons/rnaseq-1day/data` directory from your home.
 This directory contains our FASTQ files and some other ones we'll need for analyses.
 If we type `ls`, we will see that there are several files in there.
-Some of the end with .fastq.
+Some of the end with .fastq.gz.
+These are compressed fastq files.

 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.

 ```
-ls *fastq
+ls *fastq.gz
 ```

-This lists every file that ends with a `fastq`.
+This lists every file that ends with a `fastq.gz`.
 This command:

 ```
 ls /usr/bin/*.sh